COVID-19 Financial Assistance for Students

-The University will use no less than 50 percent of the funds it will receive under Section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to students.
-The University has received $2,623,483 from the Higher Education Emergency Relief Fund (HEERF) which will be used to make such emergency grants to students.
+The University used 50 percent of the funds it received under Section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to students.
+The University received $2,623,483 from the Higher Education Emergency Relief Fund (HEERF) and has completed its distribution of these emergency grants to students.

-There are approximately 4,860 students at the University who are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore are eligible to apply for this emergency financial aid grant.
+There are approximately 4,860 students at the University who were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore were eligible to apply for this emergency financial aid grant.

 A committee consisting of representatives from campus offices including, but not limited to, financial aid, finance, faculty, advancement, and student affairs was created to review applications and calculate the amount of each grant.